cpulover-projects/ecommerce-crm-microservice/README.md

   - Add desired fields mapping to JSON properties in the main entity of the Microservice
   - Add entity with attributes mapping to desired JSON properties
   - Use Object type for generic mapping (get all the attributes)
-- Create ResponseWrapper to wrap other properties in the API response [[ResponseWrapper]()]
+- Create wrapper class to wrap other properties in the API response [[ResponseWrapper]()]

 ### Sleuth